RedHatOfficial/RedHatOfficial.github.io/README.md

 ### Hosting projects on /RedHatOfficial

 Open an issue in *this* repo, and the owners of the RedHatOfficial organization will get in touch with you.
 ## Quick start

     ```

     git clone https://github.com/RedHatOfficial/RedHatOfficial.github.io.git
     cd RedHatOfficial.github.io

     ```

-## Building and Running Locally
+## Building and running locally
-Building and running the Red Hat Official Project Page in your local dev environment is very easy.
-Be sure you have [Node.js](https://nodejs.org/) installed, then follow the directions below.
+To build and run this project in your local dev environment, follow the instructions below.
+Be sure you have [Node.js](https://nodejs.org/) installed before you start.

-1. Setup Webpack and babel-loader modules using npm

-   `npm install babel-loader webpack --save-dev`

-2. Setup node-sass using npm

-   `npm install --save-dev node-sass`

-3. Run a local Development Server
+1. Install dependencies: `npm install`

-   `npm start`
+2. Run the local development server: `npm start`

- Red Hat Official Project Page will start running on [localhost:8080](http://localhost:8080/)
+The web page will start running on [localhost:8080](http://localhost:8080/).

 ## Built with